 November 19, 2012

-Real Buddha / Virtual Buddha: A Review of "Echoes of the Past: The Buddhist Cave Temples of Xiangtangshan"
+A review of "Echoes of the Past: The Buddhist Cave Temples of Xiangtangshan"

 This post contains a video preview of the digital cave.
 View it now